Pleasure, Flow, and Meaning – The 3 Approaches to Designing for Delight

-Of everyone in our office, Brian is probably the most proud of the products he purchases.
-Ask him about any product he uses, from the teas he drinks to the bicycle he rides, and he can give you a story about the company.
-He can tell you exactly how the teas are made and which special sporting events the bicycle manufacturer has supported.
+Of everyone who’s worked in our office, my former colleague Brian is probably the most proud of the products he purchases.
+Ask him about any product he uses, from the tea he drinks to the bicycle he rides, and he can give you a story about the company.
+He can tell you exactly how the tea is made and which special sporting events the bicycle manufacturer supports.
 The stories are compelling.
 They make me want to run out and buy the products myself.

 Brian finds meaning in the products he purchases.
 Actually, I think ‘find’ is the wrong word.
 He ‘hunts’ for meaning behind the businesses that make the products.
 When he discovers it, he soaks it in and wears it proudly.
 You can hear the delight he has, not just with the product, but with the deep pride he has in being an active customer of those businesses.

-It would be easy to brand Brian as a zealot or fanboy.
+It would be easy to brand Brian as a zealot or a fanboy.
 It’s not hard to find people like him – people who are proud of the companies they support.
 Yet, this kind of passion is hard won for those companies.
-Building a devoted fan base is the hardest of the approaches for delight, but probably the most long lasting.
+Building a devoted fan base is the hardest of the approaches for delight, but probably the most long-lasting.